 All vendors, whether they be farmers or processed food vendors, must abide by our policies.
 Please read them before applying.

-The Ecology Center Farmers’ Markets do not allow the sale of crafts and other non-food items at our weekly farmers’ markets.
-We do have craft fairs in December at our Saturday market.
-Applications for 2016 will be posted here soon.
+The Berkeley Farmers’ Markets do not allow the sale of crafts and other non-food items at our regular weekly farmers’ markets, but we host several crafts fairs throughout the year.
+The 2019 Farmers’ Market Winter Crafts Fair applications in September.

 We allow non profits and community organizations to table for informational purposes only.
 Groups can come one market per month- i.e. one Tuesday, one Thursday, and one Saturday, free of charge.
 Review the Nonprofit Tabling Guidelines here: